On this tour, you’ll be accompanied from start to finish by one of our exceptional Journey Latin America tour leaders

 .
 From the moment you land in Latin America until the day the tour ends they will deal with all the practicalities, expertly adapting to the circumstances and individual needs of the group.
 Rather than different guides in different cities, your leader will get to know the group and keep you informed and entertained as you go.

 3 flights (longest 2 hrs), 2 train journeys ( 2 and 3.5 hrs), 6 road journeys (longest 10 hrs including stops).

-During the crossing from San Pedro de Atacama to Uyuni accommodation is basic, in simple hostels with shared facilities and limited water and electricity.
+During the crossing from San Pedro de Atacama to Uyuni accommodation is more basic, in simple lodges with en suite rooms.

 Examples of hotels include:

 • San Pedro de Atacama: Hotel Iorana Tulace

 • Copacabana: Hotel Rosario del Lago